shwetanaren/shwetanaren/README.md

 At this point in time I'm building out projects across the below programming languages / tools.

-- Python Programming
+- Python Programming & Data Science Technologies
-- Currently learning Blockchain data analysis.
 - JAMStack technologies

-- 💬 Ask me about how to make better decisions with data and design thinking
+💬 Ask me about how to make better decisions with data and design thinking

 <!--